Pavelevich/apirestlocalmemory/README.md

-# apirestlocalmemory
+# Booking Services API
-# Description of TransactionController
-The TransactionController class is a Spring Boot REST controller that provides REST API endpoints for managing transactions.
-The class has several methods, including addTransaction, getTransaction, getTransactionsByType, getCurrencies, getSumOfTransactions, countTransactions, and deleteTransaction.

-The TransactionController class has a transactionMap instance variable, which is a ConcurrentHashMap that stores the transactions.
-The class also has a LOGGER instance variable, which is used for logging.
+Welcome to our Booking Services API project!
+Here you will find all the details on how to use our services to manage reservation transactions.

+## Endpoints

+We have implemented the following endpoints:

-The addTransaction method is a PUT endpoint that adds a new transaction to the transactionMap.
-If the transaction has a parentId, it adds the transaction as a child to the parent transaction.
-If the transaction is missing any required fields, the method returns a BAD_REQUEST response with an error message.
+- `PUT /bookingservice/transaction/{transaction_id}`: Adds a new transaction to the transaction map with the given ID.
+If the transaction already exists, or any of its required fields are missing, or its parent transaction does not exist or has a different currency, a corresponding error message is returned.
+If the transaction has a parent ID, the new transaction is added as a child to the parent transaction.

-The getTransaction method is a GET endpoint that retrieves a transaction from the transactionMap by its transactionId.
-If the transaction is not found, the method returns a NOT_FOUND response.

-The getTransactionsByType method is a GET endpoint that retrieves all transactions of a specific type from the transactionMap.
-The method returns a list of transaction IDs.

-The getCurrencies method is a GET endpoint that retrieves all the unique currencies of the transactions from the transactionMap.

-The getSumOfTransactions method is a GET endpoint that retrieves the sum of all transactions under a specified transactionId.
-The method returns a Map with the sum and currency.
+- `GET /bookingservice/transaction/{transaction_id}`: Retrieves the transaction with the given ID from the transaction map, if it exists.
+- `GET /bookingservice/types/{type}`: Retrieves a list of transaction IDs for all transactions of the given type.

-The countTransactions method is a GET endpoint that retrieves the number of transactions in the transactionMap.
+- `GET /bookingservice/currencies`: Retrieves a list of all distinct currencies for transactions in the map.

-The deleteTransaction method is a DELETE endpoint that deletes a transaction from the transactionMap by its transactionId.
-If the transaction is not found, the method returns a NOT_FOUND response.
-If the transaction has children, it deletes all the children before deleting the transaction.
+- `GET /bookingservice/sum/{transaction_id}`: Retrieves the sum of all transactions with the given ID and its child transactions, in the same currency as the transaction with the given ID.
+If the transaction with the given ID does not exist, an error message is returned.

+## Usage

+To start using our services, simply refer to each endpoint's documentation to see how to send requests and receive responses.

+We have also included a collection of Postman requests with the endpoints already set up for you to test.
+You can find the collection in the `postman` folder.

+There is a set of auxiliary enpoints that complete the request by turning the API into a CRUD.

+## Technologies Used

+Our API was built using Java and IntelliJ IDEA.
+We've also used the Spring Boot framework to implement the API endpoints.

+## Contributors

+- Pavel Hernandez Chmirenko (chmirenko2@gmail.com)

+Thank you for choosing our reservation service :)